caronc/pynzbget/README.md

                 different filters to minimize the content returned.
 Filters can by a regular expression, file prefixes, and/or suffixes.

- * parse_nzbfile() - Parse an NZB-File and extract all of it's meta information from it. lxml must be installed on your system for this to work correctly
+ * parse_nzbfile() - Parse an NZB-File and extract all of its meta information from it. lxml must be installed on your system for this to work correctly

+ * deobfuscate() - Take a filename and return it in a deobfuscated to the best of its ability. (_PostProcessScript_ only)

 How To Use
 ==========
-Developers are only required to define a class that inherits the NZBGet class that identifies what they are attempting to write (_ScanScript_, _PostProcessScript_, etc.).
+#Developers are only required to define a class that inherits the NZBGet class
+that identifies what they are attempting to write (_ScanScript_, _PostProcessScript_, etc.).

-Then you write all of your code a the main() you must define.
+#Then you write all of your code a the _main()_ you must define.

-That's it!

 Post Process Script Example
 ===========================